zibler/blog/2021-02/colemak.md

 As you can see I am approaching 50 WPM.
 This is exciting.
 I am hopeful it will continue.

-As I said before I am changed my settings in monkeytype to 10k English words.
+As I said before I changed my settings in monkeytype to 10k English words.
 My current statistics are:

 Average wpm: 43
 Tests completed: 369 ouf of 371 started